moustafasamir/backbone-pagination/README.md

 This simple and lightweight (802 Byte minified) pagination plugin for [Backbone.js](http://backbone.js) allows you to extend your ```Backbone.Collection```s with pagination functionality by modifying the collection's fetch url.

-These two methods are introduced:
+These three methods are introduced:

 * ```loadPage(pageNumber)```
 * ```nextPage()```